chapmanmartind/Magnetize/README.md

 3 *.oo
 ```

 White has won because he created a 2x2 square of white pieces!
 The game is over.
+Notice that black's pieces have fallen back down because his maglock period is over.